 The EOQ calculator is one of many financial calculators used in bookkeeping and accounting, discover another at the links below.

-- Accounting Rate of Return Calculator
+- Units of Activity Depreciation Calculator

 Users use this EOQ calculator Excel at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of an economic order quantity calculator that you might use to carry out an inventory calculation in Excel.
 It is purely illustrative of a EOQ model calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the Excel EOQ inventory calculator, please let us know and we will try to fix it.